 In north-east Namibia conservancies are small and integrally connected to the unfenced adjacent national parks.
 As a result, the north-east ground-based game counts reflect wildlife populations across both conservancies and the national parks (2018 data are omitted, as game numbers were not counted in the national parks during this year).

 In contrast to north-west Namibia, hyaena and jackal numbers in conservancies have declined significantly over the past decade in the north-east.
 Spotted hyaena, black-backed jackal and leopard sightings appear to have stabilised after the last few years of decline.
-Lion sightings have declined slightly over the last four years, whereas wild dog sightings have increased during the last two years.
-Following a recovery and stabilisation of lion in the years 2012 to 2015, sightings in north-east conservancies appear to be declining during the last four years.
+Lion sightings have declined slightly over the last few years, whereas wild dog sightings have increased.
+Following a recovery and stabilisation of lion in the years 2012 to 2015, sightings in north-east conservancies appear to be declining.
 Of all the large predators in north-east of Namibia, the decline in hyaena is the most concerning.
 This is because the downward trend is now consistent over many years and unlike jackal, which also shows a consistent downward trend, hyaena are an extremely slow breeding and rare species, making population recovery extremely challenging.